histamine intolerance estrogen hormones

 But what does this have to do with HIT?

-From the symptoms related to estrogen imbalance listed above, it’s easy to see they can be very similar to symptoms of histamine intolerance; and that’s because of the close link between these two chemical messengers and how they affect one another.
+From the symptoms related to estrogen imbalance listed above, it’s easy to see they can be very similar to symptoms of histamine intolerance.
+That’s because of the close link between these two chemical messengers and how they affect one another.

-(If you need to brush up on the different histamine receptors and their associated functions - check out my ultimate guide to histamine intolerance)
+Before we get into the estrogen-H1-histamine link, you may find yourself needing to brush up on the different histamine receptors and their associated functions.
+Check out my ultimate guide to histamine intolerance to get the scoop.

-Then, you have the effects that histamines have on estrogen, that takes place at the same time.
+If you thought that was enough, you also have the indirect effects that histamines have on estrogen that take place at the same time.

-There’s also the question as to how estrogen affects the DAO enzyme that is an enzyme required to break down histamine.
+There’s also the question as to how estrogen affects the DAO enzyme.
+If you remember from my previous articles, it's one of the essential enzymes required to break down histamine.
 This link becomes more clear when we look at what happens during pregnancy.

 Have you ever heard that pregnant women have almost spontaneous resolution of immune disorder symptoms?